 Hungarian and Viennese in origin, and named after Rigó Jancsi (1858-1927), a famous Hungarian Romani violinist.
 His good looks and fiddle so charmed the Belgian Princess de Caraman-Chimay (who was really Clara Ward, daughter of E.B.
 Ward of Detroit, the 'steamship king of the Great Lakes' who had made a name for herself striking artistic poses at the Folies Bergère in a flesh-coloured body stocking.
 Shirley MacLaine’s part in the film Can-Can was loosely based on her) that she left her husband, and ran off and married him.
 The newspapers at the time couldn't get enough of it.

-The cake (it's uncertain with Rigó invented it or it was just named after him after he bought one) usually has a dense chocolate layer and a thin layer of apricot jam between the chocolate sponge, and is topped with a dark chocolate glaze.
+The cake (it's uncertain whether Rigó invented it or it was just named after him after he bought one) usually has a dense chocolate layer and a thin layer of apricot jam between the chocolate sponge, and is topped with a dark chocolate glaze.